slipstream/SlipStreamDocumentation/docs/tutorials/nb/plug-and-play.rst

 Accessing VMs
 -------------

-Use an SSH client to connect to your VMs by using default port 22 and using the IP displayed in SlipStream your deployment.
+Use a SSH client to connect to your VM by using default SSH ``port 22`` and by using the ``displayed IP`` in your deployment on SlipStream.

 ..
 HINT::
    TODO To advanced access via tunnel VPN or remote tunnels or via Nuvla redirection please refer to Networking section